Gene E. Robinson, Director

 A dynamic institute such as ours must balance the need for continuity and consistency in the research that we are pursuing with a forward-looking stance that embraces new opportunities whenever we can.
 In conjunction with our faculty and staff, we continue to evaluate our research themes to identify new areas to explore, undertake outreach and educational opportunities, and develop new ideas to generate economic development through our discoveries.
 I am passionately committed to the founding mission of the IGB, to advance life sciences research and stimulate bioeconomic development in the state of Illinois.

 Our strategic approach to the future is critical to our continued success.
 Realizing the full potential of the genomic revolution requires integrating approaches and results from different sub-disciplines of biology with technologies, concepts, approaches, and information from disciplines such as engineering, computer science, physics, chemistry, mathematics, and the geological, atmospheric and social sciences.
 The treasure trove of “big data” generated by genomic research brings its own unique challenges in data management, necessitating an increase in computation prowess.
-Given that IGB researchers come from more than 30 different departments and 8 colleges across campus, and that we contribute to leading partnerships such as the Energy Biosciences Institute, the Center for Nutrition, Learning, and Memory, and the CompGen Initiative, the institute is clearly equipped to lead that charge.
+Given that IGB researchers come from more than 35 different departments and 10 colleges across campus and contribute to leading partnerships both locally and nationally, the institute is clearly equipped to lead that charge.

 Our research is creative, collaborative and innovative.
 We focus on the significant problems facing humanity, such as treating chronic human diseases, managing new and emerging pests and pathogens, and maintaining an abundant and healthy food supply.
 We also address fundamental questions in science, such as the origin of life, or how the brain works.
 Genomic biology will continue to help solve some of these grand challenges in health, technology, and our environment.
 The integrative, interdisciplinary and collegial approach of the IGB has made remarkable and pathbreaking advances.
 I hope you will join us as we continue on our journey.